Learning to Grasp 3D Objects using Deep Residual U-Nets: Abstract

 \section{Abstract}

-Affordance detection is one of the challenging tasks in robotics because it must predict the grasp configuration for the object of interest in real-time to enable the robot to interact with the environment.
-In this paper, we present a new deep learning approach to detect object affordances for a given 3D object.
-The method trains a Convolutional Neural Network (CNN) to learn a set of grasping features from RGB-D images.
+Grasp synthesis is one of the challenging tasks for any robot object manipulation task.
+In this paper, we present a new deep learning-based grasp synthesis approach for 3D objects.
+In particular, we propose an end-to-end 3D Convolutional Neural Network to predict the objects' graspable areas.
 We named our approach \emph{Res-U-Net} since the architecture of the network is designed based on U-Net structure and residual network-styled blocks.
-It devised to be robust and efficient to compute and use.
-A set of experiments has been performed to assess the performance of the proposed approach regarding grasp success rate on simulated robotic scenarios.
-Experiments validate the promising performance of the proposed architecture on a subset of ShapeNetCore dataset and simulated robot scenarios.
+It devised to plan 6-DOF grasps for any desired object, be efficient to compute and use, and be robust against varying point cloud density and Gaussian noise.
+We have performed extensive experiments to assess the performance of the proposed approach concerning graspable part detection, grasp success rate, and robustness to varying point cloud density and Gaussian noise.
+Experiments validate the promising performance of the proposed architecture in all aspects.
+A video showing the performance of our approach in the simulation environment can be found at \href{http://youtu.be/5_yAJCc8owo}{\cblue{ \texttt{http://youtu.be/5\_yAJCc8owo}}}